Link Roundups: Learn How to Get Quality Links Using Them

 • Build relationships with people from their industry

-• Showcase their knowledge by curating the best content that’s out there.
+• Showcase their knowledge by curating the most valuable content that’s out there.

 The truth is that, to hold a good expert roundup, you need to put in a lot of work.